 If the User submitting this Transmission Evaluation Application is not already a CUSC Party the User submitting this Transmission Evaluation Application will be required as part of this application form to undertake that they will comply with the provisions of the Grid Code for the time being in force.
 Copies of the Grid Code and the CUSC are available on the The Company website and the User submitting this Transmission Evaluation Application is advised to study them carefully.
 Further copies are available on payment of The Company's copying charge, postage and packing.
 Data submitted pursuant to this application shall be deemed submitted pursuant to the Grid Code.

-Any Modification Offer or Connection Offer made following this Transmission Evaluation Application will be based to the extent appropriate upon its standard form terms for a Modification Offer or Connection Offer and the Charging Statements.
+Any Gated Modification Offer or Connection Offer made following this Transmission Evaluation Application will be based to the extent appropriate upon its standard form terms for a Gated Modification Offer or Connection Offer and the Charging Statements.

 12 The Applicant has the ability to choose whether they wish to apply for a Transmission Evaluation Application on a fixed price or variable price application fee basis.
 Fixed price application fee is derived from analysis of historical costs of similar applications.
 Variable price application fee is based on an advance of the Transmission Licensee’s Engineering and out of pocket expenses and will vary according to the size of the scheme and the amount of work involved.
 Applicants are requested to indicate their preferred basis in the Transmission Evaluation Application.
 Applicants are advised that further information (including circumstances when the application fee may be refunded under the Statement of Use of System Charging Methodology) can be obtained from the Charging Statements which can be found on the Website.
 If Applicants require further assistance they are recommended to contact The Company’s Headquarters’, where our staff will be pleased to help.